umap-project/umap/README.rst

         }
     }

+Add a `SECRET_KEY` in `local.py` with a long random secret key:

+    SECRET_KEY = "a long and random secret key that must not be shared"

 uMap uses `django-social-auth <http://django-social-auth.readthedocs.org/>`_ for user authentication.
 So you will need to configure it according to your needs.
 For example::